-18.9.10 - 18.9.12 required for currently contracted QHP Issuers.
-All questions required for new Applicant entrants.
+Questions 18.9.10 - 18.9.12 are required for currently contracted Applicants.
+All questions are required for new entrant Applicants.

 The Exchange recognizes that access to care, timely preventive care, coordination of care, and early identification of high risk enrollees are central to the improvement of enrollee health.
 The following questions address Applicant's ability to track the health and wellness of enrollees and identify enrollees for preventive care and interventions.
 Answers will be evaluated based on the degree to which health and wellness data is tracked on membership and used to coordinate care.